olivierdalang/SPCgeonode/README.md

 - settings imports from geonode.settings so most defaults don't need to be modified
 - geoserver starts with empty geodatadir.
 Geonode's entrypoint script ensures there is a geonode workspace initialized using REST API. (in geonode-project, initial data-dir is pulled from http://build.geonode.org/geoserver/latest/data-$GEOSERVER_VERSION.zip , see waybarrios/geoserver Docker image)

+This is very similar to https://github.com/kartoza/kartoza-rancher-catalogue

+Key differences :

+- we use geoserver instead of qgis server
+- working celery admin panels
+- https encryption
+- use secrets for sensitive data instead of env variables

 ## WIP

 - get auth django<=>geoserver either through OAuth2 (looks complicated) or through database level (looks even worse)
-- end offline_osm integration (mainly make periodic celery tasks work and cleanup import (from git instead of local volume thing)- end offline_osm integration (mainly make periodic celery tasks work and cleanup import (from git instead of local volume thing)
+- end offline_osm integration (mainly make periodic celery tasks work and cleanup import (from git instead of local volume thing)
 - have ssl working online